zeshan013/Todo-Task/README.md

-# Awesome Project Build with TypeORM
+# Awesome Project ToDo along clean and perfect structure

 Steps to run this project:

-1. Run `npm i` command
+1.Install docker desktop
-2. Setup database settings inside `data-source.ts` file
+2.Start docker desktop
-3. Run `npm start` command
+3.From your cloned project run this command `docker-compose up -d`

 "# Todo-Task"